November 18-21, 2020 | Virtual Conference | Zoom |

 NTA: The Next Generation Session

-This session at the conference will consist entirely of graduate student papers.
+The Next Generation session will consist entirely of graduate student papers.
 The session is well attended by the NTA community of tax and public finance professionals as well as graduate students.

 Graduate Student Research Forum

-The Annual Conference will also have a student poster session that will allow students to network with other professionals working on tax and government spending policy-including potential employers!
-Students will present their research one-on-one and in a small group setting.
+The Annual Conference will also have a virtual student poster session that will allow students to network with other professionals working on tax and government spending policy-including potential employers!
+Students will present their research and take questions from the audience in small virtual meeting rooms.

 Saturday Afternoon Short Course

-Graduate students are encouraged to attend the short course on recent research in the behavioral economics of taxation presented by Alex Rees-Jones, Associate Professor of Economics, Cornell University.
-The session will run from 1:00 to 2:30 pm, on Saturday, November 23 and will be held in Meeting Room 4 on the 2nd floor of the conference hotel.
+Graduate students are encouraged to attend the short course on the Taxation of the Superrich presented by Florian Scheuer, UBS Professor of Economics of Institutions, University of Zurich .
+The session will run from 11:00 am to 12:30 pm EST, on Saturday, November 21 on Zoom.
 The short course is sponsored by the University of Michigan Office of Tax Policy Research.

 On the Job Market?

 If so, please tell us when you register for the conference.
 You can also provide us with a link to your web page.
 We will make it easier for potential employers to find you by putting your name, e-mail address, and homepage on the conference website and indicating on the conference program whether a speaker is a graduate student on the market this year.
-We also will have a room set aside for informal meetings.
-Maybe you can knock out a first round interview at the conference!
+This is a great opportunity to possibly meet your future employer!